Annapurna Circuit Trek Q&A

 The Annapurna Circuit Trek

-The Annapurna circuit trek is certainly worth doing and being a circuit trek, rather than a there and back trek as Everest Base Camp is, in many ways it’s more interesting.
+The Annapurna circuit trek is certainly worth doing and being a circuit trek, rather than a there-and-back trek as Everest Base Camp is, in many ways it’s more interesting.
 You could take kids on the Annapurna Circuit, but safety would have to be your priority.
 The Thorong La crossing is the most dangerous and highest part of the trek.
 There are dangers from altitude and drops along the way.
 We have a short video below, we crossed the Thorong La in blizzard conditions, there was deep snow and many trekkers turned back.
 We had plenty of time so we waited it out until the worst of the snow storms had passed.

 We have a little video of crossing the Thorong La below.
 In 2018 we went to Everest Base Camp, in 2019 there will be another big trek with a lot more video as these days we have good video gear and sound.